Annual Cyber Security Event: Get Cyber Safe—for Future You (DDN2-E37)

 Description

-Participants will learn how to apply cyber security strategies to stay resilient in an evolving threat landscape and strengthen their readiness to face emerging cyber threats in both their personal and professional lives.
+Participants will learn how to apply cyber security strategies to stay resilient in a rapidly changing threat landscape and strengthen their readiness to face emerging cyber threats in both their daily lives and workplaces.

 Speakers